 Now the price of a manicure and pedicure will vary greatly.
 But if you are comparing the same type of pedicure to the same type of manicure, the pedicure will be more costly.

 - Requires more effort

-- Tend to includes more services such as skin treatment & massages.
+- Tend to include more services such as skin treatment & massages.

-- Uses more products like exfoliants and skin cream.
+- Uses more products like exfoliants and skin creams.

 5- Manicures Tend to Be Quicker

 The time it takes to do a manicure will vary greatly depending on the type of manicure.
 But if you are comparing the same type of manicure to the same type of pedicure, the manicure tends to be quicker.

 A standard manicure tends to be quicker than a standard pedicure.
 Or if you opt for a gel manicure or gel pedicure, the gel manicure will be done quicker than a gel pedicure.